junh1024/junh1024-Documents/Games/Myst.md

-# Myst

-My experience with the Myst franchise
+# My experience with the Myst franchise

 I played Myst III as a kid, hired from the library.
 I restarted the game several times because I thought that if you were fast enough you could open the elevator and catch the bad guy.
 I spent a long time wandering around the cliffs and the gardens, and not making much progress.
 I had to use a walkthrough to make any decent progress.
 Most walkthroughs mention saving before the Voltiac rollercoaster cuz riding it looks cool.
 [This speedrunner](https://www.youtube.com/watch?v=AW5yvBEwLcc) finished the entire game in 12.5 minutes, putting me to shame.